 Research

-Seven core research thrusts spanning design, fabrication, and characterization of nanoscale photonic devices.
+Seven research areas — three core thrusts plus four setup & facility areas — spanning design, fabrication, and characterization of nanoscale photonic devices.

 The Nanophotonics Research Lab is engaged in interdisciplinary research focused on optical phenomena at the nanoscale, semiconductor device physics, and the development of novel nanotechnology.